Ireland is a jewel for tourists. But, as for everywhere, it is advised to come with some basic knowledge. Luckily, we’ve got you covered.

 Couchsurfing requires as much preparation and is completely free of charge.
-Locals open their home to travellers at no cost.
+Locals open their home to travelers at no cost.
 You’ll learn about the different potential hosts reading through their profile and the many reviews left by previous couchsurfers (and vice-versa).
-A great way for budget travellers to have an immersing cultural experience.
-The platform also offers travellers to meet for a drink, a ride or have a run together.
+A great way for budget travelers to have an immersing cultural experience.
+The platform also offers travelers to meet for a drink, a ride or have a run together.

 #12 A bit of History